ros2/design/articles/055_ros_parameter_design.md

 ### Return parameter values

 Also at the core functionality return the value of one or more parameters which have previously been set.
+If the value of a parameter is requested which has not been set it will explicitly return `unset`.

 ### Unset a parameter value